 Although different vegetables were tried, by 1927, it was decided to grow predominantly celery.
 Roads were built across the area.
 Since the muck was constituted in great part by acid, lime was added: 1.5 to 2 tons of ground limestone and 1 to 1.5 tons of hydrated lime per acre.
 Unit ditches served 10-acre tracts.
 Artesian wells served two 10-acre tracts from each 6-inch well.
 At first, just a spring crop was harvested.
 Later both spring and fall crops were grown.

-The farms, which were sold off as private units, continued to produce celery until the property was acquired by the County in the 1995.
+The farms, which were sold off as private units, continued to produce celery until the property was acquired by the County in 1995.

 Further notes from Arny Rawson